.entry-content .aw-definition-box .aw-term,

 Your nervous system remains primed for disaster, and you may unconsciously sabotage stability because chaos feels safer than uncertain peace.

-A Second Story: Elena’s Journey Through the Maze
+A Second Story: Daniela’s Journey Through the Maze

 “I always thought being strong meant not feeling,” she said.
 “But I’m tired of pretending.
 I’m tired of walking on eggshells with my mother, and now I’m terrified I’ll do the same to my kids.”

-Her mother’s emotional volatility had shaped Elena’s life in ways she hadn’t fully acknowledged — she was the family’s emotional caretaker, the “fixer,” but also deeply disconnected from her own feelings.
+Her mother’s emotional volatility had shaped Daniela’s life in ways she hadn’t fully acknowledged.
+She was the family’s emotional caretaker, the “fixer,” but also deeply disconnected from her own feelings.

 All client stories are composite vignettes.
 Names and identifying details have been changed to protect confidentiality.